QuKunLab/APEC/README.md

 Output files:

-The “potential_super_enhancer.csv” in **result** folder shows the adjacent peaks belonging to the same accesson, and their genomic regions.
+The "potential_super_enhancer.csv" in **result** folder shows the adjacent peaks belonging to the same accesson, and their genomic regions.
 Users need to check the .bw files of the cell-clusters on the UCSC track browser to confirm the super enhancer regions.